Yes, I am a trainer, but I don’t own any spandex and I don’t live on six meals per day of broccoli and plain boiled chicken.

-What changed for me was learning to prioritize the most important things – namely strength, moving well, eating like an adult (not perfectly clean or Über Paleo, just eating real food that for the most part I prepare), managing stress better, and just flat out being smarter!
+What changed for me was learning to prioritize the most important things – namely strength, moving well, eating like an adult (not perfectly clean, just eating real food that for the most part I prepare), managing stress better, and just flat out being smarter!

-Over the years I’ve learned a lot in terms of particular methods, from strength, to kettlebells, to Pilates, to yoga, but the biggest lessons were to put first things first, and to keep the journey (training and lifestyle) enjoyable and sustainable.
+Over the years I’ve learned a lot in terms of particular methods, from weights and calisthenics to mobility and core.
+The biggest lesson from all of that, no matter the particulars, is to put first things first, and keep things sustainable.

 That’s what I bring to the table as a coach.

 If you want to try a class for free and see if this is the right next step for you, then email me at firstname.lastname@example.org to make it happen.

 Owner, Trainer @ 513FIT